 A simple conversion of any document to PostScript is easy if you have a Windows or MAC application which can print the document.

 For example, MSWord will convert .doc to PS, Firefox, Netscape or Internet Explorer will convert HTML to PS, and so on.
 You'll need to install a PostScript printer driver (see note below).
 Then you start the application, open the document and print it, selecting the PS printer driver you've installed, and the "print to file" option.
 The file produced is the PS version of your document.
 (Last step: Change the filename extension from .prn to .ps).
-A excellent guide with pictures on how to create PostScript Files on Windows XP and Mac OS X can be found in this Harvard University Manual.
+An excellent guide on how to create PostScript Files on Windows can be found in this Adobe PDF Manual.

 Note: To install a printer driver in Windows: Start, Settings, Control Panel, Printers, Add Printer, choose printer.